 - The overall size of your ears are too large or small in relation to your other facial features

-- Your ears are abnormally shaped or have visible defects
+- Your ears are abnormally shaped or you have visible defects

 - Your ears protrude outward from your head

-- You have previous injury to your ear causing any of the aforementioned conditions
+- You have experienced a previous injury to your ears causing any of the aforementioned conditions

 Surgery and Recovery

-Ear surgery is usually an outpatient surgery, performed with general anesthesia or local anesthesia and sedation.
-After a few hours to one day recovery you will be permitted to go home.
-Your incisions will be wrapped in gauze dressings, and may itch but it is extremely important to leave bandages on.
-You will be given detailed information from Dr. Loghmanee or Dr. Cerio detailing normal symptoms, signs of complication and instructions for recovery.
+Ear surgery is typically performed as an outpatient surgery, with general anesthesia or local anesthesia and sedation.
+After a few hours to one day of recovery you will be permitted to go home.
+Your incisions will be wrapped in gauze dressings, and it is important to note that while they may itch during recovery, it is extremely important to leave bandages on in order to heal successfully.